ConstantinoOliveira/R-ggplot2/README.md

 # ggplot2
-Script for graphics in ggplot2 package
+Scripts for graphics in ggplot2 package